ibtisam-iq/Agri2Ops/README.md

-# SilverOps
+# Agri2Ops

-**Welcome to SilverOps** — a collection of my DevOps learning journey, tools, and automation skills.
+**Welcome to Agri2Ops** — a collection of my DevOps learning journey, tools, and automation skills.
 This repository is a testament to my transition from agriculture to IT, with a focus on **DevOps**, and automation.
 It showcases my journey of continuous improvement, achieving excellence, and embracing new technologies.

 ---

 ## 🚀 About This Repository

-SilverOps is not just a repository, but a reflection of my transition as a **DevOps Engineer**.
+Agri2Ops is not just a repository, but a reflection of my transition as a **DevOps Engineer**.
 It holds my projects, experiments, and hands-on work to:

 - **CI/CD Pipelines**
 - **Automation with Ansible, Terraform, and Jenkins**